davetron5000/wtf-is-a-webpack/markdown/preprocess-js.md

 setting options for babel.
 Even debugging this is difficult, because of how poorly all these tools are designed and how opaque their interoperability is.

+<aside class="pullquote">Source maps no longer work</aside>

 Such a letdown.
 And it seems like a pretty fitting end to our journey.

 ## Where We Are

 It's not all bleak.
 We started with some basic needs to manage JavaScript and Webpack has met them, and more.
 We can write modular JavaScript, handle both development and production, run tests, and even use a new language.
-What's better, the amount of configuration we had to add wasn't that great.
+What's better, the amount of configuration we had to add wasn't that large.

-!
-SH wc -l webpack.config.js webpack/*.js spec/karma.conf.js
+!SH wc -l webpack.config.js webpack/*.js spec/karma.conf.js

 That's less than 100 lines total, and we have a completely workable development environment.